3DPrintings

 3. Renewable Resource-Based Materials

-Applications of Sustainable 3D Printing Across Industries
+Applications of Sustainable Printing Across Industries

 1. Healthcare

-The healthcare industry in Australia is benefiting from 3D printing sustainable materials in the production of custom prosthetics, implants, and surgical tools.
+The healthcare industry in Australia is benefiting from printing sustainable materials in the production of custom prosthetics, implants, and surgical tools.
 Using biodegradable or recyclable materials in medical devices ensures that these products have a minimal environmental impact while still providing the necessary functionality.
-Moreover, 3D printing allows for the customisation of medical devices to fit the unique needs of individual patients, improving outcomes and reducing waste.
+Moreover, it allows for the customisation of medical devices to fit the unique needs of individual patients, improving outcomes and reducing waste.

-In addition, the use of 3D printing of environmentally friendly materials in the production of biodegradable medical devices is expected to grow.
+In addition, the use of printing of environmentally friendly materials in the production of biodegradable medical devices is expected to grow.
 These devices can naturally degrade in the body or the environment, reducing the long-term impact of medical waste.

 2. Aerospace and Defence